 Black tea contains an amino acid called l-theanine, which is unique to tea and has some very interesting effects on the brain.
 L-theanine increases alpha brain waves inducing a calm and deeply relaxed state.
 Combined with the caffeine, which is about half the amount found in coffee, the overall effect is a focused calm.

-Clove – Often used for upset stomach.
-It is also a good source of Vitamin E (Alpha Tocopherol), Calcium and Iron, and a very good source of Dietary Fiber, Vitamin C, Vitamin K, Magnesium and Manganese.
+Clove – Often used for an upset stomach.
+It is also a good source of Vitamin E (Alpha Tocopherol), Calcium, and Iron, and a very good source of Dietary Fiber, Vitamin C, Vitamin K, Magnesium, and Manganese.